EppuSyyrakki/BTree/README.md

 Once a context object has been added, it can be used in other nodes later in the execution order by specifying the same identifier to the In Context field on the node.
 The Leaf class will try to fetch the object from the Context container, and set it to the Context property of the class before calling OnEnter on the node.
-While the user must take care in creating logically sound trees, the context system has a built in safety feature that Resets the tree when an agent tries to use a context object that is null.
+While the user must take care in creating logically sound trees, the context system has a built in safety feature that Resets the tree when an agent tries to use a context object that is null.
 This feature works through a special Exception case and its handling within a Try/Catch block.